Warm Ups…Why We Use Them

 Planning – A warm-up should always be thoughtful and planned out.
 Whilst some of us have been doing this teaching gig for years and can pull some activity out of thin air, it is always best to be prepared and plan out the warm-up.
 Construct a good warm-up and set students up for success in the class.

 Team building – Most of us probably spend the first day or two of school trying to get to know students and help them get to know each other’s names.
 This is something that really should take place every day.
 We expect our students to have conversations on a variety of topics with other people they hardly know.
-If we build in teamwork and making connections into our warm-ups, we establish a culture of closeness and less inhibition.
+If we build teamwork and making connections into our warm-ups, we establish a culture of closeness and less inhibition.
 It is important for students to feel comfortable.

-Length of time – The warm-up should be started in the first few minutes of class and last no more than 10 minutes, less than that is you have short class periods.
+Length of time – The warm-up should be started in the first few minutes of class and last no more than 10 minutes; less than that is you have short class periods.
 The activity should get students out of their native language and into the target language immediately.
 I have a no voice on policy when you enter the classroom.
 This helps the transition into the warm-up become a little easier.
-The quicker you get them into ASL mode the better.
+The quicker you get them into ASL mode, the better.

 Piques Curiosity – A warm-up should be fun and engaging and really draw students into the material.